preciofishbone/OmniaFx/docs/tutorials/first-extension/create-extension/README.md

 >Tip: You could also find the site url by looking at the information in your appsettings.local.json file (e.g. `domain-something.omniacloud.net`)

-When the site is loaded, press `Shift + O` then `Shift + C` to open the `Omnia Developer Console`, then input the following cmd to serve your extension
+When the site is loaded, press `Shift + O` then `Shift + C` to open the `Omnia Developer Console`, then run the following cmd to serve your extension

 ```
 serve https://localhost:44351